wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20140523 =
+* #bugFix fixed an issue with previewing pages, landing pages, and squeeze pages not showing correct preview.
+* #bugFix fixed an issue with squeeze page close button was sometimes behind the modal.
 = Version 20140517 =
 * #bugFix fixed an issue with landing page/squeeze page templates not loading on servers with allow_url_fopen = 0 = Version 20140515 =